Tushar-Vishwakarma/AI-Powered-Pitch-Generator/README.md

 # AI-Powered-Pitch-Generator

-Here’s the **README** with the installation and running instructions in plain text:

----

-# Google AI-Powered Pitch Generator

 An MVP implementation of a **Pitch Generator** that automates the creation of custom pitch decks and campaign recommendations using dynamic input parameters.
 This project aligns with the **PARC Collateral and Pitching initiative** and is built using **React and TypeScript**.

 ---